-Greylisting is a common method to introduce delay for suspicious messages, as many spammers do not use the fully functional SMTP servers that allow to queue delayed messages.
-Rspamd implements greylisting internally and can delay messages that has a score higher than certain threshold.
+Greylisting is a commonly employed technique to introduce delays for suspicious messages, as many spammers do not use fully functional SMTP servers that can queue delayed messages.
+Rspamd incorporates greylisting internally and can delay messages with scores exceeding a certain threshold.

 Replies module is intended to whitelist messages that are reply to our own messages as these messages are likely important for users and false positives are highly undesirable for them.

 Maps module provides a Swiss Knife alike tool that could filter messages based on different attributes: headers, envelope data, sender’s IP and so on.
-This module is very useful for building custom rules.
+This module is highly useful for constructing custom rules.

-Statistical approach includes many useful spam recognition techniques that can learn dynamically from messages being scanned.
-Rspamd provides different tools that could be learned either manually or automatically and adopt for the actual mail flow.
+The statistical approach encompasses a range of valuable spam recognition techniques that can dynamically “learn” from the messages being scanned.
+Rspamd offers various tools that can be trained either manually or automatically, adapting to the actual mail flow.

-Neural network learns from scan results and allows to improve the final score by finding some common patterns of rules that are typical for either spam or ham messages.
-This module is especially useful for large email systems as it can learn from your own rules and adopt quickly for spam mass mailings.
+Neural network learns from scan results and enables the improvement of the final score by identifying common patterns of rules that are typical for either spam or ham messages.
+This module is particularly valuable for large email systems, as it can quickly adapt and learn from your own rules, making it effective against spam mass mailings.